lethargilistic/DickinsonEO/README.md

 # DickensonEO
-Emily Dickenson poems in Esperanto
+Emily Dickenson poems in Esperanto, translated by Mike Overby

+If you see gx, jx, hx, etc., the x stands for the preceding letter with the appropriate diacritic.
+I didn't have those letters on my keyboard when I typed out that poem.
+PRs welcome!

 <a rel="license"
    href="http://creativecommons.org/publicdomain/zero/1.0/">